Fully automated quality control system for CRC components

 Titel | Title |

-This is exactly where we come in: Our aim is to drastically reduce quality fluctuations in the production of finished and semi-finished carbon-reinforced concrete parts.
-By implementing comprehensive, continuous and fully automated process monitoring directly in the concrete plant, we not only want to improve quality, but also significantly increase the economic efficiency and ecology of these processes.
+This is precisely where the project comes in: The aim is to significantly reduce quality fluctuations in the production of finished and semi-finished carbon-reinforced concrete parts.
+By implementing comprehensive, continuous and fully automated process monitoring directly in the precast plant, the aim is not only to improve quality, but also to significantly increase the cost-effectiveness and ecology of these processes.